 "To become Olympic Champion, you have to be excellent in every sport.
 In the contemporary modern pentathlon, there is no room for any weak points."
 Those are the words of Rio 2016 French silver medallist Elodie Clouvel.
 Along with her boyfriend Valentin Belaud, who became the youngest world champion ever in 2016 and regained his title in 2019, they could be Tokyo 2020's new golden couple.
 And that’s what they aiming for.
 Having been together for 5 years, they are helping each other to remain among the best pentathletes in the world.

-The couple agreed to talk to tokyo2020.org about their sport, passions and life today, as they live temporarily in France's countryside during the lockdown, preparing themselves as much as they can.
+The couple agreed to talk to Tokyo 2020 about their sport, passions and life today, as they live temporarily in France's countryside during the lockdown, preparing themselves as much as they can.

 Fifty shades of adaptation

-Isolated from the COVID-19 outbreak in Landes, France, in a big house they rented to continue preparing for the Olympics, the French couple shared their feelings about the current situation: "We acted fast as soon as we learnt about the lockdown," explains Valentin Belaud.
+Isolated from the COVID-19 outbreak, the French couple shared their feelings about the situation: "We acted fast as soon as we learnt about the lockdown," explains Valentin Belaud.
 "Our federation is supporting us and here we can train for shooting, fencing and running.
 But we can’t swim or ride a horse."

 That is quite an issue, but they have adapted to the situation.
 It actually does not change a lot for them as they both explained that in modern pentathlon "we constantly adapt ourselves".
 So they adapted.